-The latest complete EIA statistics for all countries (2010) indicate Brazil is the 8th largest energy consumer in the world and the third largest in the Americas, behind the United States and Canada.
-Total primary energy consumption in Brazil has increased by more than one third in the past decade because of sustained economic growth.
-EIA 2010 statistics show Brazil is the 10th largest energy producer in the world.
-In addition, Brazil has made great strides in increasing its total energy production, particularly oil and ethanol.
-Increasing domestic oil production has been a long-term goal of the Brazilian government, and recent discoveries of large offshore, pre-salt oil deposits could transform Brazil into one of the largest oil producers in the world.
+Preliminary statistics show Brazil was the 10th largest energy producer in the world in 2013.
+In addition, Brazil has increased its total energy production, particularly oil and ethanol.
+According to the Empresa de Pesquisa Energética (EPE), ethanol production represented 19% of Brazil's total energy production compared to 15% a decade ago.
+Oil remained at an average of 41% of total energy production as total energy production increased 36% in the past decade.1 Increasing domestic oil production has been a long-term goal of the Brazilian government, and recent discoveries of large offshore, pre-salt oil deposits could transform Brazil into one of the largest oil producers in the world.

 Source: Central Intelligence Agency, The World Factbook

-Brazil was the largest producer of liquid fuels in South America in 2012.
+Brazil was the largest producer of petroleum and other liquids in South America in 2013.

-State-controlled Petrobras is the dominant participant in Brazil's oil sector, holding important positions in upstream, midstream, and downstream activities.
-The company held a monopoly on oil-related activities in the country until 1997, when the government opened the sector to competition.
-Royal Dutch Shell was the first foreign crude oil producer in the country, and it has now been joined by Chevron, Repsol, BP, Anadarko, El Paso, Galp Energia, Statoil, BG Group, Sinopec, ONGC, and TNK-BP.
-Competition in the sector is not just from foreign companies: Brazilian oil company OGX, which is staffed largely with former Petrobras employees, started to produce oil in the Campos Basin in 2011.
+State-controlled Petróleo Brasileiro S.A.(Petrobras) is the dominant participant in Brazil's oil sector, holding important positions in upstream, midstream, and downstream activities.
+The company held a monopoly on oil-related activities in Brazil until 1997, when the government opened the sector to competition.
+Royal Dutch Shell was the first foreign crude oil producer in the country, and it has been joined by Chevron, Repsol, BP, Anadarko, El Paso, Galp Energia, Statoil, BG Group, Sinopec, ONGC, TNK-BP, among others.
+Competition in the sector is not just from foreign companies.
+Brazilian oil company OGX, which is staffed largely with former Petrobras employees, started to produce oil in the Campos Basin in 2011.

-The principal government agency charged with regulating and monitoring the oil sector is the Agência Nacional do Petróleo (ANP), which is responsible for issuing exploration and production licenses and ensuring compliance with relevant regulations.
+The principal government agency charged with regulating and monitoring the oil sector is the the Agência Nacional do Petróleo, Gás Natural e Biocombustíveis (ANP), which is responsible for issuing exploration and production licenses and ensuring compliance with relevant regulations.
 Recent legislation concerning pre-salt exploration and production has changed the operating environment somewhat.
-A full discussion of this situation can be found in the "Pre-salt oil" section.
+See the "Presalt Oil" section for a full discussion.

 Exports and imports